mfaustin/ProjectOne558/README.md

 provided three functions to query and process pokemon endpoint data.
 The functions all return data frames.

+Note: I intended to use ordered lists for the functions in the query sections.
+However, on the due date after I was able to make the repo public I discovered that github pages removes the ol start tag.
+That made every item display as 1.
+Thus I switched to using a different way that would show numbers again.

 1.  `getPokeNameIDFunction` In order to query individual pokemon, the user must provide either a name or id value.
 This function returns a list of all possible pokemon for this endpoint so that the user will